SSrustworthy/DLRML-docs/docs/explore/Disneyland/Fantasyland/Matterhorn_Bobsleds_Extended_Queue.md

 # Matterhorn Bobsleds Extended Queue

-## Description

 **Land(s)**: Fantasyland

 **Loop Total Length**: 30:31.043

 **Dates**: November 16, 2018

 This loop plays in the extended queue/lightning lane queue for the Matterhorn.
 It started playing when the new queue opened in 2018.
-See MouseBits, [https://mousebits.com/smf/index.php?topic=10785.msg98765#msg98765.](https://mousebits.com/smf/index.php?topic=10785.msg98765#msg98765.)
+See MouseBits, [https://mousebits.com/smf/index.php](https://mousebits.com/smf/index.php) ?topic=10785.msg98765#msg98765.

 ## Tracklist